devonfw-forge/devon4flutter-non-bloc-arch/pages/210-Statemanagement-Solutions.md

 ## Example

-I will showcase the statemanagment solutions using one example of *App State* from the Wisgen App.
+I will showcase the statemanagement solutions using one example of *App State* from the Wisgen App [(Faust 2019)](https://github.com/Fasust/wisgen).
 We have a list of favorite wisdoms in the Wisgen App.
-This State is needed by 2 partys: The ListView on the favorite page, so it can display all favorites and the button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favortie.
-Classic case of *App State*.
+This State is needed by 2 parties:

+1. The ListView on the favorite page, so it can display all favorites and t
+2. The button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favorite.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-fav-mock.png)

-*Figure XXX: Wisgen Favorites*
+*Figure XXX: Wisgen Favorites [(Faust 2019)](https://github.com/Fasust/wisgen)*

 So when ever the favorite button on any card is pressed, a number of widgets have to update.
-This a simplified version of the Wisgen Widget Tree, the red highlights show the widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.
+This a simplified version of the Wisgen WidgetTree, the red highlights show the widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-fav.PNG)

-*Figure XXX: Wisgen WidgetTree Favorites*
+*Figure XXX: Wisgen WidgetTree Favorites [(Faust 2019)](https://github.com/Fasust/wisgen)*

 ## Provider